alexpool670/Value-and-risks-of-experiementation/README.md

 ## Simulations
 The repository includes Python notebooks that simulate A/B tests to demonstrate the impact of poor methodology:
-1. **False Positives**: Simulating data under the null hypothesis to estimate the false positive rate.
-2. **Peeking**: Showing how interim analyses increase the likelihood of false positives.
+1. **Peeking**: Showing how interim analyses increase the likelihood of false positives.
-3. **P-Hacking**: Demonstrating how selective reporting can lead to misleading conclusions.
+2. **P-Hacking**: Demonstrating how selective reporting can lead to misleading conclusions.
-4. **False Discovery Rate (FDR)**: Applying FDR control methods to reduce false discoveries.
+3. **False Discovery Rate (FDR)**: Applying FDR control methods to reduce false discoveries.

 ## Best Practices
 As mentioned rigourous methodology is key such as: